-Existing methodologies typically address either temporal coherence in video generation or spatial fidelity in scene reconstruction—but not both—often requiring high computational cost or suffering from limited scalability.
-For example, state-of-the-art diffusion-based models like MagicDriveDiT~\cite{gao2024magicdrivedit} can produce high-resolution driving sequences but require up to 30 minutes to generate a single $1600 \times 900$ video, making them impractical for real-time use.
+Existing methodologies typically address either temporal coherence in video generation or spatial fidelity in scene reconstruction, but not both—often requiring high computational cost or suffering from limited scalability.
+For example, state-of-the-art diffusion-based models like MagicDriveDiT~\cite{gao2024magicdrivedit} can produce high-resolution driving sequences but require up to 30 minutes to generate a single 20s video, making them impractical for real-time use.

-From the reconstruction perspective, optimization-based approaches~\cite{3dgs, streetgaussian, zhou2024hugs, drivinggaussian} are similarly time-consuming, often needing 30 minutes per scene.
-While recent feed-forward methods~\cite{charatan23pixelsplat, chen2024mvsplat, xu2024depthsplat, tian2024drivingforward, Lu2024DrivingRecon, driv3r} have reduced reconstruction time to seconds, they remain limited in scale and rarely integrate with dynamic video generation pipelines.
+From the reconstruction perspective, optimization-based approaches~\cite{streetgaussian} are similarly time-consuming, often needing 30 minutes per scene.
+While recent feed-forward methods~\cite{charatan23pixelsplat, chen2024mvsplat, tian2024drivingforward, driv3r} have reduced reconstruction time to seconds, they remain limited in scale and rarely integrate with dynamic video generation pipelines.

-To bridge this gap, we propose \textbf{DriveGen3D}, an efficient and unified framework that integrates two specialized modules: \textbf{FastDrive-DiT}, an accelerated video diffusion transformer for high-resolution driving video generation, and \textbf{FastRecon3D}, a feed-forward reconstruction pipeline that builds dynamic 3D scenes from multi-view video frames in real time.
-FastDrive-DiT employs both diffusion step caching and quantized attention to reduce inference time by over $2\times$, while FastRecon3D leverages temporal-aware Gaussian splatting to produce high-fidelity reconstructions with minimal latency.
-Together, these components enable high-quality video generation and complete 3D reconstruction within 6 minutes, significantly outperforming prior methods in both efficiency and scalability, as shown in Figure \ref{fig:performance_efficiency}.
+To bridge this gap, we propose \textbf{DriveGen3D}, an efficient and unified framework that integrates two specialized modules: \textbf{FastDrive-DiT}, an accelerated video diffusion transformer for high-resolution driving video generation, and \textbf{FastRecon3D}, a feed-forward reconstruction pipeline that builds dynamic 3D scenes from multi-view video frames in real-time.